RaquelPlaza/ab-testing/README.md

 Open a comand/terminal window and navigate to your local repository.

-Run mpn-install in the comand line.
+Run npm-install in the comand line.

 This application uses http-server (https://www.npmjs.com/package/http-server).